master-atsi/master-atsi.github.io/applications.md

 E3A)](https://www.universite-paris-saclay.fr/formation/master/electronique-energie-electrique-automatique#mention)
 from Université Paris-Saclay, from which you can apply to ATSI for the second year.

-Applications for 2025—2026 are open from April 1st to July 15, 2025.
-{: .notice--info}

-Applications exact procedure and platform is not yet known for 2025—2026.
-{: .notice--warning}

 Important information regarding [registration fees](https://www.universite-paris-saclay.fr/admission/droits-dinscription) for prospective students outside the EU.
 {: .notice--warning}